EC528-Fall-2024/phone-pay-budget-tracker/README.md

 - Security: AWS Cognito

 Design Implications and Discussion:

 A microservice architecture was used for the benefits of modular development, scalability, and the ability to have multiple tech stacks for each individual microservice.

 1. Front-end GUI/UI
-- Financial data in easy to understand and intuitive graphs
+- As the primary focus of this application is to display users financial data in easy to understand and intuitive graphs the front-end UI is an important part of the project.
+This allows users to easily view their consolidated financial statements from multiple external platforms.
+Furthermore, visual graphics will help users understand trends and behaviors in their spending and display future budgeting tips.

 2. API Gateway
-- Responsible for recieving and redirecting API request to the corresponding microservice
+- The API gateway is important to recieve and redirect API request to the corresponding microservice.
+It acts as the main link between all thhe seperated microservices and controls the flow of data.

 3. Authentation
-- Handles user registration, login, logout, and passwords
+- Handles user registration, login, logout, and passwords.
+This is important to handle the main security of the app and distribute active tokens.

 4. Transaction
-- Request and accumalates data from different payment platforms.
-Then parses this data to house in a uniform format.
-Also holds user inputed financial data.
+- Since finnancial data needs to be aquired from various third-party platforms there needs to be a service that request and accumalates data from the different payment platforms.
+This microservice will also holds user inputed financial data.
+Therefore organizing and parsing all user financial data.

 5. Data Analysis
-- Finds trends and analyzes users financial statement history.
-Also categorizes expenses.
+- In order to understand user data there needs to be a service that finds trends and analyzes users financial statement history.
+This includes, categorizing expenses and possibly ML based on user data.

 6. Notifications
-- Creates and sends custom notfications for each user
+- In order to keep users aware of their budget and spending habits a notification service is needed to creates and sends custom notfications for each user.

 7. User Profile
-- Saves user profile and prefrences including what kinds of graphics they like best to show thier financial data
+- Each individual user can have a different purpose for using the app.
+Some may want to use it to help budget, others might just want to analyze their statements, ect.
+This service saves user profile and prefrences including what kinds of graphics they like best to show thier financial data

 8. Admin Control
-- Admin user accounts and privalges such as blocking or restricting users
+- It is important for applications to have administator accounts with different privalges from regular users.
+This service keeps track of admin user accounts and privalges such as blocking or restricting users.

 9. Monitoring/Logs
-- Collects logs from all the individual microservices to monitor thier work and help realize when a microservice might need to expand based on demand.
+- Since microservices are modular and self containting it is important to keep track of how each micro service communicates with the API gatewawy and each other.
+The purpose of this service is to collect logs from all the individual microservices to monitor thier work and help realize when a microservice might need to expand based on demand.

 10. Integration Layer
-- Unit test coverage and code lint system integration to both the frontend and backend.
-Also CI/CD pipeline for test and delpoyment of software
+- In order to produce good working software unit test coverage and code lint system integration is important to both the frontend and each individual microservice.
+Also CI/CD pipeline is necessary for the testing and delpoyment of software.

 ## 5. Acceptance Criteria
 Minimum Acceptance Criteria: